 According to IEC 62443-1-1, an Industrial Automation and Control System (IACS) is a “collection of processes, personnel, hardware, and software that can affect or influence the safe, secure and reliable operation of an industrial process.”

 The key standards in the IEC 62443 series are the following:

-The standard sees cybersecurity as an ongoing process and not as goal that has to be reached, and caters for the development of IACS components that are secure-by-design.
-The integration of these components into an industrial environment has to be govern by defense-in-depth policies and practices.
+The standard sees cybersecurity as an ongoing process and not as a goal that has to be reached and caters for the development of IACS components that are secure-by-design.
+The integration of these components into an industrial environment must be governed by defense-in-depth policies and practices.

 These requirements can be applied to new or existing processes for developing, maintaining, and retiring hardware, software, or firmware.
 The requirements apply to the developer and maintainer of a product, but not to the integrator or user of the product.